Kyrgyz lawyer wins prestigious UN award for work to end statelessness

 A human rights lawyer from Kyrgyzstan has won the United Nations Refugee Agency’s Nansen Refugee Award, co-funded by Switzerland and Norway, for his work to end statelessness in the central Asian country.

 Azizbek Ashurov was chosen for the human rights award in Geneva on Wednesday.
-Over the past 16 years, via his organization Ferghana Valley Lawyers Without Borders (FVLWB), he has helped over 10,000 people to gain Kyrgyz nationality after they became stateless following the break-up of the Soviet Union.
+Over the past 16 years, via his organisation Ferghana Valley Lawyers Without Borders (FVLWB), he has helped over 10,000 people to gain Kyrgyz nationality after they became stateless following the break-up of the Soviet Union.
 These include 2,000 children, who now have the right to an education and freedom to travel, work and marry.

 Addressing UN reporters in Geneva, Ashurov described the “great honour” and emotion of receiving the award, which he dedicated to those helping “invisible” stateless people, as well as the Kyrgyzstan government, which supported his NGO.
 Ashurov said he was motivated by his own family’s difficult experience of achieving citizenship after arriving in Kyrgyzstan from Uzbekistan following the dissolution of the Soviet Union.
 He helped create FVLWB in 2003 to offer free legal advice and assistance to vulnerable displaced, stateless and undocumented people in the southern part of Krygyzstan.